nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 ## Check the Request's validity

 The Sender wants to construct a Request that it can send to the Recipient by inserting it into a RelationshipTemplate.
-Before the Request is sent via the RelationshipTemplate, the Sender should first check its validity by proceeding as described in the documentation of the [Check if outgoing Request can be created]({% link _docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md %}) use case.
+Before the [RelationshipTemplate is created](#create-the-relationshiptemplate), the Sender should first check the Request's validity by proceeding as described in the documentation of the [Check if outgoing Request can be created]({% link _docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md %}) use case.
 To do this, the Request must be specified in the `content` property of the payload.
-As an example in this guide, a [Request]({% link _docs_integrate/data-model-overview.md %}#request) containing only a single [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem) within its `items` property is used, but any other Request can also be used.
+In this guide, an example [Request]({% link _docs_integrate/data-model-overview.md %}#request) is given that contains only a single [AuthenticationRequestItem]({% link _docs_integrate/data-model-overview.md %}#authenticationrequestitem) within its `items` property.
+However, you can use any Request that suits you.

 ```jsonc
 {